tonyliang19/quarto_personal_website/README.md

 - [`Rstudio`](https://posit.co/download/rstudio-desktop/)
 - [`VSCode`](https://code.visualstudio.com/Download)
-- Make (if you wish to use makefile)
+- Make (if you wish to use the makefile in this repo)